 The dramatic worldwide rise in public and private debt in recent decades reflects monetary and fiscal policymakers' proclivity to use low interest rates and government support in an attempt to boost growth rates.
 While technology and other factors have kept inflation in check, we believe greater policy experimentation and "peak globalization" trends will eventually cause long-term inflation to rise faster than expected.

 The business cycle can be a critical determinant of asset performance over the intermediate term.
 Stocks have consistently performed better earlier in the cycle, whereas bonds tend to outperform during recession.
-While we believe a business cycle approach to actively managed asset allocation can add value, portfolio returns are expected to even out over the long term (more than 10 years), regardless of the starting point of the cycle phase.
+While we believe a business cycle approach to actively managed asset allocation can add value, portfolio returns are expected to even out over the long term (20 years), regardless of the starting point of the cycle phase.